 If you can handle web development, it is of course possible to customize your header through the code.

-To do so, you will have to intervene on two files.
-The first one, style.css, acts on the visual aspect of your header.
+To do so, you will use two files.
+The first one, style.css, controls the visual aspect of your header.

 If you want to finely modify the spacing between your menu items, change the size of your logo and font, or add a background image: this is the file you will use.